armanfm/ExplorerChem/explorerchem-workflow/README.md

 Confidential Chainlink CRE workflow for discovering physical handoffs between private supply-chain evidence, checking document integrity, calculating pairwise mass differences, and anchoring deterministic results on Ethereum Sepolia.

 This directory contains the implemented workflow responsible for moving one new evidence from `PENDING` to `MATCHED` and anchoring its mass result.
-Final evidence audit is intentionally assigned to a separate Auditor workflow, currently being prepared for its own repository.
+Final evidence audit is assigned to the separate implemented `PAIRWISE_MASS_AUDITOR` workflow.

 ## What this workflow does